dottorblaster/dottorblaster.github.io/_posts/2016-06-15-bandiere-ruoli-workaholic.md

 - memories
 ---

-Oggi sono finito sull'about di **Marco Arment** per caso, e subito dopo su questo post (che parla della crescita di **Tumblr**) che paradossalmente nonostante la mia ammirazione per lui non avevo mai letto.
+Oggi sono finito sull'[about](https://marco.org/about) di **Marco Arment** per caso, e subito dopo su questo post (che parla della crescita di **Tumblr**, linkato nel titolo come sempre) che paradossalmente nonostante la mia ammirazione per lui non avevo mai letto.
 Fornisce degli spunti di riflessione a mio parere veramente buoni sull'**operato di un CEO** di un'azienda di prodotto, sul **ruolo di un tecnico** quando si parla di crescita dell'azienda, e su tante altre cose.
 Per esempio il posizionamento.

 > MySpace was where you went in the past, WordPress and Movable Type were where people went if they had the patience and writing output to maintain a traditional blog, Facebook was where you went to define yourself by schools and checkboxes, and Tumblr was where you went to make your own identity and express your creativity.